linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

                         }
     }

-Typically, you access properties via dot notation, as in:
+Typically, you access properties using dot notation, as in:

     house.address;